caitlinkuhlman/myRanker/README.md

 ## Tool: Build

-A machine learning tool that is trained on user specified preferences of rank object instances.
-The user supplies a pairwise comparisons for a sample of the objects from a dataset to the Build tool, which in consuming the information, applies regression analysis to determine concrete results to formulate a ranking for all objects within a dataset.
+Build is a machine learning tool that is trained through user selected preferences of rank object instances.
+The Build tool collects data from pairwise comparisons of sample objects completed by the user.
+The tool applies a regression analysis to this data and determines a pattern that it applies to all objects within a dataset.

 ## Getting Started